lengfeld/aminilog/README.md

-If you want to start writing C/C++ code in an Android app that eventually becomes AOSP code or if you are working primarily in the AOSP codebase and want the same macros in your new NDK based C++ code or if you need do not want to write macros for yourself, this library is for you.
+If you want to start writing C/C++ code in an Android app that eventually becomes AOSP code or if you are working primarily in the AOSP codebase and want the same macros in your new NDK based C++ project or if you do not want to write macros for yourself, this library is for you.

 The goal is to have 100% compatibility to the AOSP style logging macros, provided